 Other ingredients in the supplement included evening primrose powder, corn silk powder, octacosanol, mixed vegetable powder, red clover powder and tomato powder.

-This means that pumpkin seed oil may only play a small role, or that these other ingredients may amplify the effects of the pumpkin seed oil.
+However, it can mean a couple things — that pumpkin seed oil may only play a small role in these benefits, or that these other ingredients may amplify the measurable benefits of pumpkin seed oil.

 It should also be noted that the study also tested a fairly small sample size: less than 100 men were given the pumpkin seed oil supplement.